ndeverge/autoping-play2-plugin/README.md

 ## Development

-If you fork the project, for local testing, use `publish-local` from sbt and remove the `resolver`.
+If you fork the project, for local testing, use `+publish-local` from sbt and remove the `resolver`.
+The `+` sign aims to build for several Scala versions.